DiTEC-project/pyaerial/README.md

 either by themselves or as part of rule list or rule set classifiers (e.g., from [imodels](https://github.com/csinva/imodels) repository).

-This is done by setting `target_class` parameter of the `generate_rules` function.
-This parameter refers to the class label column of the tabular data.
+This is done by setting `target_classes` parameter of the `generate_rules` function.
+This parameter refers to the class label(s) column of the tabular data.

+As shown in [Specifying item constraints](#2-specifying-item-constraints), we can also specify multiple target classes and/or their specific values. `["Class1", {"Class2": "value2"}]` array specifies that we are interested in all values of `Class1` and specifically `value2` of `Class2` in the consequent side of the rules.

 ```
 import pandas as pd